Nikita-Mishraa/Nikita-Mishraa/README.md

 ### 🌷✨ Welcome !

-A college student, passionate about Software technology and Open Source Contribution.
+A college student, passionate about software technology and open source contribution.
 Looking forward to learning and contributing to society.

 ## Connect: